OPEN-NEXT/OKH-LOSH/OTRL.md

 - a release of the final documentation that is deemed stable.

+**EXIT CRITERIUM:**

+- attestation from a confirmity assessment body according to DIN SPEC 3105-2 (or equivalent proofs of conformity)

 <!-- `early release`

 Target group struggles; execution of the 4 rights of open source is possible,